Read in: Español

 Families must rank their program choices on the application and indicate their child’s native language.
-(Please note: If you are interested in a DLP, you should indicate that as your first program choice.)
 Only children whose native language is Spanish or French will be contacted to schedule an appointment for the assessment.

 Your child enters the French DLP either as a Francophone (or Spanish speaker) or an Anglophone.
 For the purpose of the program, Francophone (or Spanish speakers) students are students who have passed the proficiency test in French (or Spanish); their first language is considered to be French (or Spanish); their second language is considered to be English.
 Similarly, Anglophone students are any students who were admitted through the random selection process.
 Their first language is considered to be English and their second language is considered to be French (or Spanish).

 ***A second assessment window will be opened after offer letters are sent from the DOE.
 Only students who are offered a seat will be assessed during the second round of assessments.
 Students who were assessed in the first round are not guaranteed admission into PS 133 or the DLP program.

 3. Complete the registration process